 Browsers have become operating systems

+Our real desktop operating systems, like macOS, have spent those same decades optimizing how users can open, manage, and switch between multiple native apps running at the same time.
 You have frequently used ones readily available inside the dock and can have multiple desktops to organize all your apps, as well as jump easily between them using the task switcher.

 It’s time to get rid of the browser UI we’ve gotten so used to, because the browser isn’t just one of many apps on our computers anymore; it has become the operating system itself, the environment in which all our apps run.